 Genes are transcribed by operons.

-- Adsorption: the phage attaches to target cell through its tail fibers.
+- Adsorption: the phage attaches to the target cell through its tail fibers.

 - Viral lysozyme degrades cell wall locally

-- Injection: viral DNA is injected in host cell periplasm by contraction of the tail
+- Ejection of the viral DNA into host cell cytoplasm by contraction of the tail sheath.